Stockflare/blog/_posts/2015-05-04-the-new-stockflare.markdown

 0. A refreshing new design
 0. Introducing our "Explore" service
 0. Major update to our Watchlists
-0. More detailled analysis behind every stock
+0. More detailed analysis behind every stock

 ## Explore